Ewicks/Gym-Website-Milestone-Project-1/README.md

 ![Website visuals](doc/screenshots/website-visuals.png)

+Click this link to see deployed site - https://ewicks.github.io/Gym-Website-Milestone-Project-1/

 ## Features

 It's important that all pages are responsive on small, medium and large devices.
 Also that all pages are